I thought I would share another parenting experience, where I was the bad guy, again, in the hope YOU can avoid it.

-For many of us, we have academic hopes for our kids., The standardized tests (SAT & ACT) loom large in the matrix of requirements to make it into most universities.
-I think we were like many parents in being a bit nervous about our son’s first brush with one of them, the PSAT.
+For many of us, we have academic hopes for our kids., The standardized tests (SAT & ACT) loom large in the requirements matrix to make it into most universities.
+Like many parents, we were a bit nervous about our son’s first brush with one of them, the PSAT.

 This past fall, his high school offered the PSAT to all sophomores who wanted to take it.
 He did.